amiaopensource/vrecord/README.md

 `$ brew install vrecord` {installs vrecord and the other programs that it requires}

-You can update vrecord by first running:
+Once vrecord has been successfully installed, you can update it to the latest release by first running:

 `$ brew update` {updates all of your Homebrew recipes to the latest versions}

-Now run:
+Then running:

 `$ brew upgrade vrecord` {downloads the latest release of vrecord and the latest releases of any other packages it depends on}